mixxxdj/manual/source/hardware/controllers/reloop_mixage.rst

 Mixer Section
 -------------

+All mapped controls use MIDI channel #1 (can be changed on the back of the device).
 Most functions on this controller are self-explanatory and mapped in that way.
 The others are explained here:

 =======================================================  =====================================================================================================================================  =========================================================================
 Control                                                  Function                                                                                                                               Shift function